EyalMK/EyalMK/README.md

 ### :information_source: About Me

-:man_student: Ssoftware engineering student at Braude college.
+:man_student: Software engineering student at Braude college.

 :computer: Highly motivated and determined individual with a strong passion for software and coding.